 - Overland trains (including the R2 from El Prat Airport to central Barcelona).

 - The metro (all lines including the L9 from Barcelona airport, a €9.00 value).

 - The Montjuic Funicular (careful!
 This is not the Montjuic Teleferic).

 Some of you might be asking what exactly is zone one?

-The simple answer is it’s pretty much everywhere.
+The simple answer is it’s the entire city centre and all suburban areas.
 Unlike bigger cities like New York and London the area of zone one is the entire reach of the metro system.

 These prices apply to everybody (including students, 65+ etc.) – only children under 4 ride free.

-The Hola Barcelona is available via Barcelona Turisme, the official tourism board of the city.
+The Hola Barcelona Travel Card is available via Barcelona Turisme, the official tourism board of the city.